 In putting new online sales tax laws into effect, the states are reclaiming their authority over sales tax collection, says Jason Brewer, executive vice president, communications and state affairs at the Retail Industry Leaders Association.
 “States, in their own way, are implementing either via regulation or statute what they need to promote or compel sellers to comply,” he says.

-Read about how e-retailers are navigating the hodgepodge of state laws and regulations in Internet Retailer’s October issue cover story, “The Supreme Court overturned Quill.
+Read about how e-retailers are navigating the hodgepodge of state laws and regulations in Internet Retailer’s June article “How the Supreme Court’s Wayfair decision is changing retail” and the October 2018 issue cover story, “The Supreme Court overturned Quill.
 Now what?” or listen to an Internet Retailer webinar on the topic here.
 You can find additional resources and research available here.Favorite